 Motivated by the theory of integer partitions, algebraic geometry and theoretical physics, Bringmann and Manschot \cite{MR3210725} and Bringmann and Dousse \cite{MR3451872} investigated the asymptotics of $a_{m,k}(n)$ and $b_{m,k}(n)$.
-They in \cite{MR3210725} proved the asymptotics for the cases of fixed $m$, and in \cite{MR3451872} proved the uniform asymptotic formula for $a_{m,k}(n)$ in which holds for all $|m|\le \sqrt{{n}/{(6k\pi^2)}}\log n$ as $n$ tends to infinity.
-The more related investigations, see for examples, \cite{MR855209, MR3361299, MR3906343}.
+In \cite{MR3210725} they proved the asymptotics for the cases of fixed $m$, and in \cite{MR3451872} proved the uniform asymptotic formula for $a_{m,k}(n)$ in which holds for all $|m|\le \sqrt{{n}/{(6k\pi^2)}}\log n$ as $n$ tends to infinity.
+For more related investigations, see for examples, \cite{MR855209, MR3361299, MR3906343, MR4065708}.

-In this paper, we investigate the more precise uniform asymptotic behavior of $j_{m,k}(n)$, $a_{m,k}(n)$ and $b_{m,k}(n)$, which is partly suggested Bringmann and Manschot \cite[Section 1.2]{MR3210725}.
+In this paper, we investigate the more precise uniform asymptotic behavior of $j_{m,k}(n)$, $a_{m,k}(n)$ and $b_{m,k}(n)$, which is partly suggested by Bringmann and Manschot \cite[Section 1.2]{MR3210725}.
 Our main tool is the classical asymptotic analysis which is different above literature \cite{MR3210725, MR3451872, MR3361299, MR3906343}.
-We note that all of those are used the circle method.
+We note that all of the above literature used the classical circle method.